takoman/santa-takoman/README.md

+[DEPRECATED] Santa was Takoman's main API service.
+It was renamed to Santa-takoman after the project was on hold, and will no longer be actively maintained.

 # Santa [![Build Status](https://api.shippable.com/projects/540e739e3479c5ea8f9e545e/badge?branchName=master)](https://app.shippable.com/projects/540e739e3479c5ea8f9e545e/builds/latest)

 [Santa](http://en.wikipedia.org/wiki/Santa_Claus) is Takoman's Web API.
 Please see the [doc folder](doc/) for more details, a good place to start is [getting_started.md](doc/getting_started.md).